-We need to get this ready for output, so in the file intro\dsPIC.c, insert the lines (before the main loop) TRISEbits.TRISE5 = 0; You will see in the main loop we are writing all 1's or all zeros to all of port E every other time interval.
+We need to get this ready for output, so in the file intro_dsPIC.c, insert the lines (before the main while loop)

+TRISEbits.TRISE5 = 0;

+You will see in the main loop we are writing all 1's or all zeros to all of port E every other time interval.
 Compile your code and run it.
 Your LED should turn on and off regularly.

-Part G (Running Two LEDs) Connect your other LED to pin2 (RE6).
+Part G (Running Two LEDs)

+Connect your other LED to pin2 (RE6).
 Modify you code so the LED's alternate (one goes on and the other off).
 Once this has been verified by your instructor (see the last page), comment out the code that turns the LEDs on and off in the main code (do not delete it).

-Part H (Utilizing PWM to run your LEDs) We will now utilize the PWM function to drive the LED.
+Part H (Utilizing PWM to run your LEDs)

+We will now utilize the PWM function to drive the LED.
 Note that RE6 corresponds to PWM4L.
-In the routine pwm\init, change PWM\PDIS4L to PWM\PEN4L.
+In the routine pwm_init, change PWM_PDIS4L to PWM_PEN4L.
 This allows us to use this pin as a PWM signal.
-In the main code, uncomment the function call pwm\init(); Uncomment the code:
+In the main code, uncomment the function call pwm_init();

+Uncomment the code (near the end of the program):

+dutycycle = (unsigned int) ((double) AD_value)scale;

+dutycyclereg = 4;

+SetDCMCPWM(dutycyclereg, dutycycle, updatedisable);

-dutycycle = (unsigned int) ((double) AD value)\scale; dutycyclereg = 4; SetDCMCPWM( dutycyclereg, dutycycle, updatedisable); This code determines the duty cycle value and writes it to dutycycle register 4.
-Just before this segment of code, in the main loop, set AD\value = 512.
-Note that the AD\value is actually read from an input during an interrupt and we need to set it just before it is used.
+This code determines the duty cycle value and writes it to dutycycle register 4.

+Just before this segment of code, in the main while loop, set AD_value = 512.
+Note that the AD_value is actually read from an input during an interrupt and we need to set it just before it is used.

 Compile and run your code.
 A single LED should light (constantly).

-Modify the values in AD\value from 0 to 512 to verify that the brightness of the LEDs changes as the dutycycle changes.
+Modify the values in AD_value from 0 to 512 to verify that the brightness of the LEDs changes as the dutycycle changes.
 Note that at some point the LED stops getting brighter, so don't worry about that.

-Part I (Reading in an A/D value) Now we want to be able to connect a potentiometer so we can have a variable reference.
+Part I (Reading in an A/D value)

+Now we want to be able to connect a potentiometer so we can have a variable reference.
 The software is currently set up for A/D input on AN3/RB3.
-You will need to do the following things: - 1) Connect the potentiometer as shown below - 2) Set the appropriate TRIS bits for an input signal - 3) Comment out the part of the code that sets the AD\value; - 4) Modify the printf statement to allow you to also print out the dutycycle value.
+You will need to do the following things:

+- 1) Connect the potentiometer as shown below - 2) Set the appropriate TRIS bits for an input signal - 3) Comment out the part of the code that sets the AD_value, the interrupt now reads this - 4) Modify the printf statement to allow you to also print out the dutycycle value.
+Note that this is an integer number (%d) not at floating point number (%f)

-Part J (Changing the dutycycle value by reading from the potentiometer) Modify your code so the value of the dutycycle in the PWM routine is set by reading in a value from the potentiometer.
+Part J (Changing the dutycycle value by reading from the potentiometer)

 As you turn the potentiometer the LED should change intensity.
 The value of the dutycycle should be written to the SecureCRT screen, as well as the current time.

 Have this verified by your instructor (see the last page).

-Part K (Implementing a stop button) Finally we need to set an external stop button for our system.
+Part K (Implementing a stop button)

+Finally we need to set an external stop button for our system.
 This is particularly important once we connect a motor to the system since just stopping MPLABX does not shut off the motor by itself, and we need to be able to directly shut off the motor.
 There are two parts to our stop button- an LED that shows the system is armed (and disarmed) and a switch that is connected to an external interrupt (interrupt 4 in this case).
 Connect an LED and the switch as shown in the following figure: